khushwant18/OtterSearch/README.md

 **AI-powered image & PDF search engine for your computer**

-Find anything in your documents and photos using semantic understanding.
+Help you easily find PDFs and images in your laptop using semantic understanding.

 ## ⚡ Quick Start (30 Seconds)